damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

       * Power and intensity
       * Polarization
    * Process Parameters
-      * Focusing of lser beams (the focal length of lens)
+      * Focusing of laser beams (the focal length of lens)
       * Focal position
       * Angle of incidence
       * Cutting speed